 What is your earliest memory of barbecue?

-What is the best thing about Charlotte barbecue?
+What is the best thing about barbecue in western North Carolina?

-What is a weakness or opportunity of Charlotte barbecue?
+What is a weakness or opportunity of barbecue in western North Carolina?

 If you know of a pitmaster who we should feature next, let us know!